karjolamit/Camera_2D_Feature_Tracking/README.md

 ```

 ## MP.2 Keypoint Removal
+Remove all keypoints outside of a pre-defined rectangle and only use inside points for feature tracking.
 ```
 // Hardcoded bounding box to keep only keypoints on the preceding vehicle (Region of Interest) bool bFocusOnVehicle = true;